-Cities around the world are leveraging technology to provide residents with services faster, better and cheaper than ever before.
-Meanwhile, our city’s leaders drags their feet to appease bureaucrats and bosses.
+Governments around the world are using technology to provide services faster, better and cheaper than ever before.
+But in NYC, our city’s leaders drags their feet on common-sense reforms to appease special interests.

 I’ve done projects with civic engagement pioneers in the Netherlands, Taiwan, Spain, the USA.
-I can bring best practices here.
-Let’s do it!
+I can bring the world’s best solutions here.

 The New York City Public Advocate is a poorly defined position that, over its 30 years of existence, has often been used to advance the political interests and status of career politicians.
 I’m running for Public Advocate because I want to do something very different with the office: turn it into a “startup” working in […]